Christmas at Disney World

 Campers at Fort Wilderness are well known for their elaborate homegrown holiday displays.
 Much like their famed Halloween décor, the Christmas displays put on by Guests spending the holidays at the campground are legendary.

 Another popular holiday observance at Fort Wilderness is the holiday sleigh ride, a 25-minute ride in a one-horse open sleigh (wheeled) or carriage.
-A group of four people can share the ride; a fifth person can be accommodated if the party consists of two adults and three children The 2022 cost was $75 plus tax.
+A group of four people can share the ride; a fifth person can be accommodated if the party consists of two adults and three children The 2023 cost is $80 plus tax, and rides are offered December 1-30 (except December 24).
 Availability is extremely limited, so advance reservations are always a good idea.
-Contact your Disney Travel Agent for details on the 2023 season.
+Contact your Disney Travel Agent for details.

 Christmas Day Parade on ABC